LesiaChaban/gdk-oci-oke-workshop/00-introduction/introduction.md

 In this workshop, you will:

 * Use Visual Studio Code (VS Code) from a remote desktop running in an OCI Compute Instance
+* Provision a new OCI Kubernetes Cluster
+* Provision a new OCI Object Storage bucket and Container Repository
 * Review the application source code developed with the Graal Development Kit for Micronaut
-* Configure the application to use OCI Monitoring
+* Configure the application
-* Build a native executable for the application using GraalVM Native Image
+* Build a native executable for the application using GraalVM Native Image and push the application to a Container Repository
-* Run the application and publish standard and custom metrics to OCI Monitoring
+* Deploy the application to OCI OKE
-* View the published metrics in OCI Monitoring
+* Test the application with the OCI Object Storage bucket

 ### Prerequisites